Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-We now turn from purely metallic systems to FM/semiconductor bilayers, in which the semiconductor has a specific crystal structure that brings about additional symmetries on top of the one arising from the interface.
-For instance, in zinc-blende lattices under strain, such as GaAs, SOTs can be generated via iSGE driven by Rashba and Dresselhaus spin-orbit coupling, as well as by bulk SHE (see Section \ref{s:noncentro}).
-Differently from the commonly studied polycrystalline transition-metal FM/NM samples, where the iSGE-based and the SHE-based mechanisms are indistinguishable in the lowest order torque terms \cite{Garello2013}, the dependence of the torques on the angle of the current relative to the high symmetry directions of the semiconductor crystal provides a direct means to disentangle the SHE and iSGE contributions.
-To prove this concept, \citet{Skinner2015} investigated the SOTs of a single crystal Fe(2 nm)/(Ga,Mn)As(20 nm) bilayer using the ST-FMR technique.
-The GaAs host was doped with high enough concentration of substitutional Mn$_{\rm Ga}$ acceptors to increase the semiconductor conductivity, whilst low enough so that the semiconductor remains paramagnetic at room temperature.
-From the measurements it was concluded that the FL and DL torques have similar magnitudes.
-By measuring devices where the current is applied along different crystal directions of the semiconductor, it was then shown that the iSGE with a characteristic Dresselhaus symmetry induces only the FL torque in the adjacent Fe, whereas the SHE spin-current, generated inside the paramagnetic $p$-doped GaAs layer, is absorbed in the weakly spin-orbit coupled Fe in the form of the DL torque.
-Therefore in this bilayer, the iSGE and SHE mechanisms could be separated into the distinct SOT components. \citet{Hupfauer2015} further explored the influence of the Dresselhaus and Rashba inversion asymmetry in epitaxial Fe/GaAs(001) films, showing the emergence of a crystalline magnetoresistance related to the interfacial spin-orbit fields.
+We now turn from purely metallic systems to ferromagnet/semiconductor bilayers, in which the semiconductor has a specific crystal structure that brings about additional symmetries on top of the one arising from interfacial inversion symmetry.
+For instance, in zinc-blende lattices under strain, such as GaAs, a spin accumulation can be generated via the iSGE driven by Rashba and Dresselhaus spin-orbit coupling as well as by the bulk SHE (see Sect. \ref{s:noncentro}).
+Differently from the commonly studied polycrystalline NM/FM samples, where the iSGE-based and the SHE-based mechanisms are indistinguishable in the lowest order terms \cite{Garello2013}, the dependence of the torques on the angle of the current relative to the high symmetry directions of the semiconductor crystal provides a direct means to disentangle the SHE and iSGE contributions. \citet{Skinner2015} proved this point by investigating the SOTs of an epitaxial Fe(2 nm)/(Ga,Mn)As(20 nm) bilayer using the ST-FMR technique.
+The GaAs host was doped with high enough concentration of substitutional Mn acceptors to increase the semiconductor conductivity, but low enough so that (Ga,Mn)As remains paramagnetic at room temperature.
+It was then shown that the field-like and damping-like torques have similar magnitude, with the first originating from the iSGE with Dresselhaus symmetry and the second from the SHE-like spin current generated inside the paramagnetic $p$-doped GaAs layer. \citet{Chen2016c}, on the other hand, showed that the SOT of epitaxial Fe films grown on non-conducting GaAs(001) originate from the interfacial iSGE and have mixed Rashba and Dresselhaus symmetry, which also leads to the emergence of an unusual crystalline magnetoresistance \cite{Hupfauer2015}.
+The interfacial spin-orbit interaction and SOT can further be modulated by applying a gate voltage across the Schottky barrier at the Fe/GaAs interface \cite{Chen2018c}.